Neverbland/slack-harvest/README.md

 ## The API

-The API for the moment provides only two endpoints:
+The API provides given endpoints:

 - `http|https://your.domain.you/notify-all` Notifies all users present in the users config

 - `http|https://your.domain.you/notify-user/user_id` Notifies user given by `user_id` which represents **either Harvest user ID or Slack username**

+- `http|https://your.domain.you/notify-management` Notifies management channel provided in the `channel` property of the `POST` request

 The `notify-all` and `notify-user` are **actions names**; this will be useful when creating authorization token.